What is resilience?

 In science, resilience is referred to as a property that allows any given material to return to its original form if it is misshaped somehow.
 You can think of resilience as the property that enables you to bend a pipe back into shape after it has been knocked.
 It can also be explained as the factor that allows an elastic band to return to its usual length after being stretched.
 In psychology, the term has been borrowed from physics in a metaphorical way.
 Essentially, mental resilience is the human ability to bounce back from some form of adversity, be it bereavement, depression

 Why is resilience preferable?

-In psychological terms, mental resilience allows your mind to recover.
-Everyone faces stresses in daily life as well as the occasional big event which can make our outlook seem bleaker.
-Unfortunately, mental stress is a part of modern life, and no one can totally escape it no matter how well prepared they are.
-The point is not to avoid such psychological problems so much as to overcome them.
+.
+Every single one of us faces stresses in our daily life as well as the occasional big event which can make our outlook seem bleaker.
+Unfortunately, mental stress has become a big part of modern life, and no one can totally escape it, and its side effects no matter how well prepared they might be.
+The point is, however, not to avoid such psychological problems so much as to try and find the tools to overcome them.
 In this, mental resilience is the key.